firebase/extensions/firestore-document-histories/POSTINSTALL.md

 This extension will retry `DeadlineExceeded` and `Aborted` to make sure temporary errors do not lead to missing histories.

-### How much does it costs?
+### How much does it cost?

-Every time a document is inserted, updated or deleted within the target collection, function will be triggered once and one Firestore document will be created.
+Every time a document is inserted, updated or deleted within the target collection, a function will be triggered once and one Firestore document will be created.